Baking Hermann

 History of Chinese Wheat Gluten

 The use of wheat gluten in Chinese cooking dates back to ancient times, with roots in Buddhist vegetarian cuisine.
 During the 6th century in Imperial China, Buddhist monks developed wheat gluten as a way to offer meat-like textures to non-vegetarian visitors of their monastery.
 The monks found that by washing a simple wheat dough time and again in fresh water, they were able to rinse out the starches and leave behind the glutenous structure.
 Over the centuries, Kao Fu gained popularity beyond temple kitchens, becoming a beloved ingredient in home kitchens and banquets alike.
 Today, it’s enjoyed across China and around the world, especially in regions where vegetarian and plant-based diets are common.
+The starchy water that is leftover after making the Wheat Gluten is rarely discarded, but instead used to make Liang Pi Noodles.
+The noodles and wheat gluten are then often combined in the noodle dish with the same name, Liang Pi.

 Nowadays, wheat gluten is more commonly known under the name seitan, which was coined in the 20th century by the Japanese macrobiotic diet advocate George Ohsawa.
 It has gained significant popularity among vegans and vegetarians for its incredibly chewy texture and its ability to absorb flavors, making it an ideal substitute for meat in many recipes.